james-priest/100-days-of-code-log-r2/README.md

 - [https://github.com/james-priest/code-exercises/tree/master/javascript_exercises/linting#jshint](https://github.com/james-priest/code-exercises/tree/master/javascript_exercises/linting#jshint)

 **Thoughts:**
-- Config required learning the various JavaScript issues ppl run into.
-Things like for..in iterators, `new` keyword and "option strict".
+- Configuring JSHint required that I learn & understand the various JavaScript pitfalls developers run into so I can understand why each recommendation is made by JSHint.
+Things like no `for..in` iterators, use of the `new` keyword and `"option strict"` for functions.
 - [http://jshint.com](http://jshint.com) has a configurable code test playground on the homepage for quick code block tests

 ---
--->

 ## JSLint
 ### Day 14: July 21, 2017 - Friday